tanmayrajani/picstory/README.md

 # Picstory
-A Photo Story Builder using jmpress.js
+A Photo Story Builder using impress.js JavaScript library.